Options Knowledge Center

-The break-even point of an options contract is the point at which the contract would be cost-neutral if the owner were to exercise it.
+The breakeven point of an options contract is the point at which the contract would be cost-neutral if the owner were to exercise it.
 It’s important to consider the premium paid for the contract in addition to the strike price when calculating the break-even point.

 It’s important to also keep in mind that contracts are typically for 100-share blocks.
 In the above example, you’d be entitled to buy 100 shares of MEOW at the agreed-upon strike price.
-All contracts on Robinhood are for 100 shares.

 Though options contracts typically represent 100 shares, the price of the option is shown on a per-share basis, which is the industry standard.

-It’s helpful to note that Robinhood doesn’t allow selling uncovered options, because there's no limit to the amount of money you could lose with some strategies.
+Note that Robinhood doesn’t allow selling uncovered options, because there's no limit to the amount of money you could lose with some strategies.